ksmaheshkumar/CaffeECSExample/README.md

 ![Example image](exampleImg.jpeg)

-Credit to the original deep dream inception authors
+Credit to the original deep dream inception authors:
  * Alexander Mordvintsev
  * Christopher Olah
  * Mike Tyka
  * http://googleresearch.blogspot.ch/2015/06/inceptionism-going-deeper-into-neural.html

-To the Caffe project
+To the Caffe project:
  * http://caffe.berkeleyvision.org

-And to the authors of the referenced guides.
+And to the authors of the referenced guides (credited where they are used in steps.txt).

 See also:
  * https://photos.google.com/share/AF1QipPX0SCl7OzWilt9LnuQliattX4OUCj_8EP65_cTVnBmS1jnYgsGQAieQUc1VQWdgQ?key=aVBxWjhwSzg2RjJWLWRuVFBBZEN1d205bUdEMnhB